This course introduces the basics of networking,

 (IP), distance vector and link state routing, queueing

 and scheduling, reliable transport, congestion control

-(TCP), quality of service, naming (DNS), and security.
+(TCP), quality of service, naming (DNS), software

 There will be

 one midterm and a final exam for this course.